MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-tryacquiresrwlockshared.md

 ## -Remarks

-Successful acquisition of a slim reader/writer (SRW) lock in shared mode generally permits other thread to acquire the same lock in shared mode, but doesn't guarantee that such acquisition would always succeed.
-SRW lock may limit its simultaneous shared mode acquisitions for performance reasons.
+Successful acquisition of an SRW lock in shared mode typically permits other threads to acquire the same lock in shared mode, but doesn't guarantee that such acquisitions always succeed.
+An SRW lock may limit its simultaneous shared mode acquisitions for performance reasons.

 ## -see-also